CHAMPS (China)

 CHAMPS (Chongqing, Hefei, Anshan, Ma'anshan, Pingdingshan and Shenyang) is an acronym that represents the top 20 emerging cities in China.
 It was coined in October 2010 by Stephen Joske, Director, China Forecasting, for the Economist Intelligence Unit.
-It was created to support a report conducted by the Economist Intelligence Unit’s Access China Service, ‘CHAMPS: China’s fastest-growing cities’.
+It was created to support a report conducted by the Economist Intelligence Unit's Access China Service, ‘CHAMPS: China’s fastest-growing cities’.
 These cities are favoured for several reasons, including the breadth of business opportunities available, the ongoing construction boom, rising home and vehicle ownership and spending on personal appliances.

 Etymology

-The acronym was coined by Stephen Joske, Director, China Forecasting, for the Economist Intelligence Unit, and was released to the public along with a detailed report and accompanying infograph in November 2010.
+The acronym was coined by Stephen Joske, Director, China Forecasting, for the Economist Intelligence Unit, and was released to the public along with a detailed report and accompanying infographic in November 2010.
 Although the term only uses six of the top 20 emerging cities, it represents all twenty.